particle-iot/docs/src/content/getting-started/device-os/firmware-libraries.md

 - Publish the new public version of the library by running `particle library publish MyLibrary` in the CLI
 - Push to GitHub, and go celebrate!

+{{collapse op="end"}}

 ## Common issues with porting libraries

 - If you have a library `MyLibrary` be sure to have the file `src/MyLibrary.h`.
 This should exist, even if it only includes other header files.
 The Web IDE will automatically add `#include "MyLibrary.h"` to the project .ino file when adding the library.

 - When uploading a new version of a library, *all files in the library directory are uploaded.* Be careful in case you have files in there you don’t want to upload like test binaries and large PDFs.
+The .gitignore file is not consulted, but you can use the [particle.ignore](#particle-include-and-particle-ignore) file to skip files.

 - You can upload a private version multiple times with the same version number, but once you publish a version to the public you won’t be able to upload with the same version number.
 If you make a small mistake just increase the version number and upload again.